Drug Interactions between Aspirin Low Strength and itraconazole

 - Aspirin Low Strength (aspirin)

 Interactions between your drugs

-There were no interactions found in our database between Aspirin Low Strength and itraconazole - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Aspirin Low Strength and itraconazole.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 Aspirin Low Strength

 A total of 316 drugs are known to interact with Aspirin Low Strength.

 - Aspirin low strength is in the following drug classes: platelet aggregation inhibitors, salicylates.